 Houston, TX 77030

 Our certified Merit Badge counselors will review the work and return all materials within 1-2 weeks.

-Special three-day sessions will be offered during Spring Break at HMNS Sugar Land.
-Each class will begin at 9:30 a.m. and conclude at 2:30 p.m. from March 15-17.
+New this year, one-day classes (except for Environmental Science – 3 days) for Boy Scouts, Webelos and Girl Scouts!
+Avoid the Museum District traffic—take a Scout class during Spring Break at HMNS at Sugar Land.
+Each class will begin at 9:30 a.m. and conclude at 2:30 p.m. from March 13-15.
+Click here to learn more. http://www.hmns.org/hmns-at-sugar-land/Scouts-at-sugar-land/boy-Scouts/

-- Astronomy – Study how activities in space affect our own planet and bear witness to the wonders of the night sky.
-Prerequisites: 4c, 5d, 6b (STEM/Nova)
+- Astronomy – Study how activities in space affect our own planet, and bear witness to the wonders of the night sky.
+Prerequisites: 4a, b & c (observations), 5d & 6b (STEM/Nova)

-- Chemistry – Explore how substances react with each other and change, how certain forces connect molecules, and how molecules are made.
+- Chemistry – Explore how substances react with each other and change, how certain forces connect atoms and how molecules are made.